API Reference

 AsteroidThermoPhysicalModels.surface_temperatureMethod

-Extract the surface temperature values for all faces of the asteroid.
+Extract the surface temperature (uppermost layer) for all faces.

 Returns